Interactive learning to help you advance your skills and knowledge for smart and advanced manufacturing.

 connect and blue building.

-Data Management for Analytics
+IE 0410: Data Management for Analytics

 Advanced robot arm system for digital industry and factory robotic